Translated by Takuya Erik Watanabe

 Many events are held in Hokkaido through the seasons, especially in winter, when there are many snow-related attractions.
 Held annually in early February is the Sapporo Snow Festival, where snow and ice sculptures are displayed, and warm Hokkaido delicacies are offered.
 It's said that the Sapporo area becomes so crowded that you'll forget the cold.

-Odori Park Address: Hokkaido, Sapporo ward, Chuo ward, Odori Nishi 1-12 Chome
+Odori Park Address: Hokkaido, Sapporo, Chuo, Odori Nishi 1-12

 Weather in Hokkaido and What to Wear